Dr. Pauline Nelima Liru, PhD

 Teaching, Research Interests & Academic Engagement

-- Research Focus: Climate change, sustainable livelihoods, environmental sociology, and social anthropology.
+- Research Focus: Climate change, sustainable livelihoods, gender, resilience, environmental sociology, and social anthropology.

 - Teaching Areas: Deviant Behaviour, Gerontology, Comparative Sociology, and related sociological courses.